 Magnesium is another vital mineral important in human metabolism.
-Its important an is necessary for more than 300 chemical reactions in the body, just like zinc.
-Without adequate amounts these reactions can’t take place.
+It’s important and is necessary for more than 300 chemical reactions in the body, just like zinc.
+Without adequate amounts, these reactions can’t take place.
 Magnesium is found in good quantities in dark, leafy greens.
-I find that its most helpful in managing stress and symptoms manifested often as a result of high cortisol.
+I find that it’s most helpful in managing stress and symptoms manifested often as a result of high cortisol.
 Stress is a cruel cycle and using magnesium to calm the body and achieve good, restful sleep can really help combat this.
 Some benefits of supplementing with magnesium include but aren’t limited to;

 - Improves cognitive function

 - Improves memory

 - Improves and maintains bone health

 - Reduces stress and helps to control cortisol